sola-st/PyTy/README.md

       Now you can run all the instructions above in the section 'FAST MODE'.

   - PERSONAL MODE
-    - Download our trained model from `http://u.pc.cd/22w7` and unzip it: `unzip ./src/t5base_final.zip`.
+    - Download our trained model from Zenodo `https://zenodo.org/records/10441045` (./src/t5base_final.zip) and unzip it: `unzip ./src/t5base_final.zip` (or download it from `https://github.com/sola-st/PyTy/releases`).
 Then, run the following commands from the folder `./src/`.
     - `docker run icse2024 python ./pyty_predict.py` is used to run PyTy on a type error and code snippet.
 If you have problem running SLOW MODE with Docker, you can try with the instructions contained in `./src/README.md` using `python virtualenv` (line 12, 21 and line 84).
     - The input is a JSON file with the following format:
         ```